mattgraham/mattgraham.github.io/index.md

 <div class="about">
   <div class="content">
-  <h2>A creative at heart, delivering apps that cause change.</h2>
+  <h1>A creative at heart, delivering apps that cause change.</h1>
-  <p>I'm a web experience designer and frontend web developer living just outside of Detroit, MI.
-A designer who loves and understands the development process.
-I often write my own HTML, SCSS, Jekyll, PHP, implement JS, all while setting up the development environment and deploying to production.
-I focus on what it takes to make simple web applications, successful experiences.
-I automate all that I can, deploy to Heroku with my friend Hubot and utilize the power of GitHub in almost everything I do.</p>
+  <p>I'm a product designer and frontend developer living in Port Huron, MI.
+I focus on what it takes to make simple web applications, successful experiences, while automating all that I can.</p>
-  <p>I've worked at <a href="http://github.com" target="_blank">GitHub</a>, <a href="https://github.com/blog/993-ordered-list-is-a-githubber" target="_blank">Ordered List</a>, DC+Design and other small design and development firms.
-I am passionate about designing simple, beautiful apps that change the way we live.
-I am currently working on contract projects with the right teams and projects.
+  <p>I currently work as a senior product designer at <a href="http://salesforce.com" target="_blank">Salesforce</a> and focus on our <a href="http://heroku.com" target="_blank">Heroku Ecosystem</a> experiences.
+Previously at <a href="http://github.com" target="_blank">GitHub</a>, <a href="https://github.com/blog/993-ordered-list-is-a-githubber" target="_blank">Ordered List</a> and other small design and development firms.
+I love simple, beautiful apps that change the way we live and do things.
 Please don't hesitate to reach out and say hello <a href="http://twitter.com/michigangraham" target="_blank">@michigangraham</a>.
   </p>
   </div>
 </div>